 Or just check out the videos.
 I was definitely ROTFL last night watching the ones coming in.
 These are open windows into individuals, by engaging with them, you can make those two way windows out to the world.

-Daily Create as Window to Us by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Daily Create as Window to Us by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.